LanaHumphrys/EmailTempGenerationProject/README.md

 # This section involves exploring the annotated data to uncover patterns and insights:
-- Basic Descriptive Statistics**: Calculates and displays the number of words and characters per email.
+- Basic Descriptive Statistics: Calculates and displays the number of words and characters per email.
-- Sentiment Analysis**: Uses `TextBlob` to analyze the sentiment and subjectivity of the email content.
+- Sentiment Analysis: Uses "TextBlob" to analyze the sentiment and subjectivity of the email content.
-- Bigram and Trigram Analysis**: Generates and displays the most common bigrams (pairs of words) in the email content.
+- Bigram and Trigram Analysis: Generates and displays the most common bigrams (pairs of words) in the email content.
-- Word Cloud for Visualization**: Creates and displays a word cloud to visualize the most common words in the email content.
+- Word Cloud for Visualization: Creates and displays a word cloud to visualize the most common words in the email content.
-- Named Entity Recognition (NER)**: Uses `spaCy` to extract named entities from the email content.
+- Named Entity Recognition (NER): Uses "spaCy" to extract named entities from the email content.
-- Keyword/Topic Extraction**: Computes TF-IDF (Term Frequency-Inverse Document Frequency) to identify the most important words in the email content.
+- Keyword/Topic Extraction: Computes TF-IDF (Term Frequency-Inverse Document Frequency) to identify the most important words in the email content.
-- Email Category Distribution**: Plots the distribution of email categories.
+- Email Category Distribution: Plots the distribution of email categories.
-- Tokenize and Remove Stopwords**: Tokenizes the email content and removes stopwords, then plots the most common words.
+- Tokenize and Remove Stopwords: Tokenizes the email content and removes stopwords, then plots the most common words.

 # 5. Model Selection and Design